 The top of the cliff isn't the place to look at us; come down here and learn of the big and little current, face to face.

-Faculty and staff members analyze their assessment data on an ongoing basis, in order to strategize about possible adjustments.
+Faculty and staff members analyze their course-, service-, and program-level data on an ongoing basis, in order to strategize about possible adjustments.

 When you analyze assessment evidence, please review: